dinesh-gamage/react-scoped-css-loader/README.md

 I'm working with react applications on daily basis and couldn't find a better sollution.
 I wanted to build a simple solution.
 This has only been tested (so far) with a react/typescript application which uses sass.

-Object of this library to give the developer a simple way to implement scoped css/styling to their react applications.
+Objective of this library to give the developer a simple way to implement scoped css/styling to their react applications.
 You can keep working on the applcation and styles as you did earlier, `react-scope-css-loader` will take care of the scoping :smiley:

 # Usage